0b01001001/spectree/README.md

 ### Falcon response validation

-For falcon response, this library only validates against media as it is the serializable object.
-Response.body(deprecated in falcon 3.0 and replaced by text) is a string representing response content and will not be validated.
+For Falcon response, this library only validates against media as it is the serializable object.
+Response.text is a string representing response content and will not be validated.
 For no assigned media situation, `resp` parameter in `api.validate` should be like `Response(HTTP_200=None)`

 ### Opt-in type annotation feature
 This library also supports the injection of validated fields into view function arguments along with parameter annotation-based type declaration.
 This works well with linters that can take advantage of typing features like mypy.
 See the examples section below.